asters36/TidyTool/README.md

 **BLASTnBRUSH** is a user-friendly, graphical application designed to facilitate working with sequence databases, especially for researchers without advanced bioinformatics skills.
 It provides a powerful and intuitive **PyQt6-based GUI** for:

-- LLocal BLAST analysis facilitating multiple database loading and custom-provided databases with multiple queries
+- Local BLAST analysis facilitating multiple database loading and custom-provided databases with multiple queries
 - Visualizing BLAST results and alignment coverage for each queries
 - Removing duplicate sequences
 - Filtering both by the nucleotide/amino acid sequence and by sequence identifiers